Equilibridix/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 8 task deletes a file

 The 9 task deletes a directory

+The 10 task prints a previous working directory